bchen022/TSearchEngine/README.md

 * Convert JSON objects to strings
 * Setup string values for index search by concatenation
 * Files: LuceneExample.java, textOutput.java, search\_engine.jsp, web.xml, search.html

+###Rashid
+* Researched on how to configure Apache Tomcat with Eclipse
+* Researched on how .XML, .JSP, and .Java files interact
+* Configured server host for Tomcat
+* Configured internal and external .jar libraries
+* Ranked indexes based on search query
+* Configure Lucene to accept JSON Files
+* Convert JSON objects to strings
+* Setup string values for index search algorithm to pass from .java to .jsp files to display to webpage
+* Setup core .jar libraries
+* Files: LuceneExample.java, textOutput.java, search\_engine.jsp, json.jar, lucene.jar

 ##Overview of System
 * **Architecture:**